karenanndonnachie/Slave-To-The-Algorithm/Weeks 7-10/readme.md

-# Weeks 7-10 : Project Discussion / (Introduction to?)
-Arduino / Project resources
+# Weeks 7-10 : Javascript / Arduino / Project resources

 Some useful links for your projects (perhaps)